Rezar: WWE (2015–2020)

-Selmani got invited for a tryout in Dubai, and it was William Regal’s choice to get him to sign a contract for WWE.
+Selmani was invited to a tryout in Dubai, and it was William Regal's choice to get him to sign a contract for WWE.
 In May 2015, it was reported that Selmani had signed a contract with WWE and would begin training to become a professional wrestler at the WWE Performance Center.
 In October 2015, WWE confirmed that Selmani was a WWE developmental recruit already training at the Performance Center.
 He made his in-ring debut at a NXT house show in Venice, Florida on 30 January 2016, losing to Josh Woods.
 By February 2016, Selmani had formed a tag team with Sunny Dhinsa, and they became known as The Authors of Pain by April 2016.

 Selmani and Dhinsa made their televised NXT debuts on 8 June 2016 at NXT TakeOver: The End; following the NXT Tag Team Championship match, they attacked champions American Alpha (Chad Gable and Jason Jordan) before leaving backstage with Paul Ellering.
 On 15 June episode of NXT, the Authors of Pain won their first televised match and were managed by Ellering.
 On 24 August episode of NXT Selmani's ring name was revealed to be Rezar, while Dhinsa was billed as Akam.
 The duo won the 2016 Dusty Rhodes Tag Team Classic, defeating TM61 in the tournament final at NXT TakeOver: Toronto.
 At NXT TakeOver: San Antonio, the Authors of Pain defeated #DIY to win the NXT Tag Team Championship.
 They retained the title at NXT TakeOver: Orlando by defeating #DIY and The Revival in a Triple Threat Tag Team Elimination match by eliminating both teams.
 At NXT TakeOver: Chicago, the duo participated in the first NXT Takeover main event for the NXT Tag Team Championship by defeating #DIY in a ladder match to retain the title.
 At NXT TakeOver: Brooklyn III, the Authors of Pain lost the titles to SAnitY. at NXT TakeOver: WarGames, Authors of Pain and Roderick Strong competed in a 3 team WarGames match which was won by The Undisputed Era.
 On 20 December episode of NXT, Authors of Pain lost the NXT Tag Team Championship to Bobby Fish and Kyle O'Reilly.
-At NXT TakeOver: Philadelphia, Authors of Pain got a rematch but were unsuccessful.
+At NXT TakeOver: Philadelphia, Authors of Pain had a rematch but failed.
 At NXT TakeOver: New Orleans, Authors of Pain competed in a Triple threat tag team match for the NXT Tag Team Championship and Dusty Rhodes Tag Team Classic trophy which was won by The Undisputed Era (Adam Cole and Kyle O'Reilly).